santibpz/RETO_TC2005B/videojuego/GDD.md

 At the same time, the limited carry capacity of weapons and cooldown effect on weapon selection (inventory) is made to provoke a sense of urgency and tension in the player, requiring them to carefully plan their weapon choices and use them strategically against different enemies.
 This can also make the player feel vulnerable at times, as they may encounter enemies for which they are not well-prepared.

-However, the presence of the wolf companion and the ability to choose between the powerful "wolf attack" or healing can also make the player feel empowered and in control, especially as they progress through the game and become more skilled at using the different weapons that the craft.
+However, the ability to choose between upgrading the weapons or healing can also make the player feel empowered and in control, especially as they progress through the game.
 Overall, we would want to create a balance between adventure and tension in the player, while also allowing the player to feel a sense of progression as they go through the levels and advance towards the goal of rescuing the son.

 ## _Technical_